-Mathematics 150 or Course Code L on Math Placement Test.
+Mathematics 150 (with grade C- or better) or Course Code L on Math Placement Test.

 Limits, continuity, derivatives, Mean Value theorem, extrema, curve sketching, related rates, differentiation of the trig, log, and exponential functions.

 To provide students with a solid foundation in one-variable differential calculus.